gomezzz/geodesyNets/README.md

 Similarly, the video below refers to the results of differential training over a heterogenous Bennu model.
 Units are non dimensional.

-## Investigation of the robustness of the neural density fields
+## Investigation of the Robustness of Neural Density Fields

 ### Overview